alexxispn/birthday-service-kata-java/README.md

 We have a BirthdayService that runs every day via a cron job

-* It greets kata.customers with has birthday on that day.
+* It greets customers with has birthday on that day.
 * It generates a discount code for them.
-* It sends an kata.email to them with the discount code.
+* It sends an email to them with the discount code.
-* It logs the kata.email sent.
+* It logs the email sent.

 Your work is to write the required tests for this functionality.
 You probably will need to modify the code to make it testable and use different test doubles for the dependencies.